hannahellis4242/notes/Maths/Geometry/CircumCircleOfATriangle.md

 ![circumcircle](../img/dbf8408a-c61c-4d9e-89ef-02abc84065fe.svg)

-The triangle corners are labelled $A$, $B$ and $C$ and the centre of the circumcircle is lablled $O$
+The triangle corners are labelled $A$, $B$ and $C$ and the centre of the circumcircle is labelled $O$

 The distance to any point $P$ is given by

 ``` math
 \left| O - P \right|^2 = R^2 =\left| O \right|^2 + \left| P^2 \right| - 2 O \cdot P
 ```

 Where R is the radius of the circumcircle.

-We can subract any two distances from each other say between point $P$ and point $Q$, and since the distances are the same for every courner of the triangle we obtain the following
+We can subtract any two distances from each other say between point $P$ and point $Q$, and since the distances are the same for every corner of the triangle we obtain the following

 ``` math
 \begin{align*}